 Ok, let me tell you about my snowshoes – they were a big purchase for me this year and I love them!
 After years of renting snowshoes, I decided to finally buy some.

-I bought the TSL 325 Adjust Snowshoes from REI (they sadly no longer have them).
+I bought the TSL 325 Adjust Snowshoes from REI (sadly no longer available).
 They are made of a composite which makes them really light.
 They are made for rolling terrain, but will crossover into different types if necessary.
 However, the main reason I got these is due to their ease in putting them on and strapping them onto your boot.
 As you may remember above, that was one of my most hated things about snowshoeing, so I made sure that the pair I bought solved that problem.

 They have easy-to-use lock adjustments that memorize your shoe size for all your snowshoeing outings.
 And there are only two easy ‘straps’ you have to deal with to secure them.
 One is an ankle strap that tightens through an easy ratchet system for a secure and fast fit, and the other is the front toe box ‘strap’ that is a super simple Boa® Fit System where you simply have to turn a dial.
 I can get in and out of these snowshoes in record time with no cold fingers fumbling around trying to tighten things!

 They have an hourglass shape to them which means you are much less likely to step on a side rail.
 In fact, it’s the most comfortable stride I’ve had with snowshoes as I didn’t have to walk as wide.